Fort Ward West Wall (Historical Marker)

 Fort Ward

-This stairway leads up the west wall of Fort Ward between the Northwest Bastion (to the left) and the Southwest Bastion (to the right).
+This stairway leads up the west wall of Fort War between the Northwest Bastion (to your left) and the Southwest Bastion (to your right).
 Fort Ward had 14 cannon emplacements along this area of the wall that created overlapping fields of fire.
-Infantry soldiers armed with rifle muskets stationed between the cannon emplacements made this wall of the fort a formidable obstacle to attack.
-A self-guided tour begins at the ceremonial gate.
+Infantry soldiers armed with rifle muskets stationed between the cannon emplacements made this will of the fort a formidable obstacle to attack.

 Defenses of Washington

-At the end of the Civil War, the forts and batteries were dismantled and the materials sold at auction.
+At the end of the Civil War, the forts and batteries were dismantled and the material sold at auction.
 Fort Foote, the last remaining earthwork fort in the Defenses, was deactivated in 1878.

 Today, extant remains of many of these fortifications can still be found.
 The above map shows the 37-mile network of Union forts that protected the Federal Capital.
 The Defenses of Washington was the most extensive fortification system constructed in the Western Hemisphere.